g-u-r-k-a-n/ipinfo-csharp/README.md

-# This is not official repo.
+# This is not the official repo.

 You can get rid of dirty data, at least to some extent, with the `IsCrawler` property.
 You must send crawler names from `appsettings.json` in the following format.